angeloziletti/ai4materials/README.md

 ![](./assets/ARISE_logo.jpeg)

-This package provides code for reproducing the results of
+This branch provides code for reproducing the results of

     A. Leitherer, A. Ziletti, and L.M.
 Ghiringhelli, Robust recognition and exploratory analysis of crystal structures via Bayesian deep learning, arXiv:2103.09777 (2021)